-The honest overall answer here is that none of these trails is truly easy, the failure rate of most the hikes are 75% and more don't complete what they start, this is why preparation for your thru hike matters so much.
+The honest overall answer here is that none of these trails is truly easy, the failure rate of most of the hikes is about 75% and more don’t complete what they start, this is why preparation for your thru hike matters so much.

 Now that we clearly know which trail would be the easiest to get your start on we can discuss which triple crown trail is the hardest for many people to start or even complete?

 Most thru hikers will tell you that the Continental Divide is by far and wide the most complex and difficult of the triple crown due to a multitude of issues ranging from navigation challenges, wildlife, weather, overall solitude, and long stretches between resupply and water.

 The CDT in recent years has become an interesting place, more and more people are gravitating to it to get away from the crowds that have begun to build for the PCT and AT each year.

 If this continues and more and more people hike the CDT the trail may become far easier to follow and more distinct from the rest of nature, this may change where it sits on the list of difficulties, only time will tell.

 What is the Best Order to Hike the Triple Crown?